nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 Once you’ve entered your search terms in the Search field, clicking on the search icon lists the results below.

 Results are shown in pages and you can navigate between pages using the arrow keys at the bottom of the panel.

+You can also jump to a given page.

 Whenever using the connector, if you want to perform a search, you can choose **Search** from the Nuxeo CC Connector panel fly out menu, or just click on the Search widget.